On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Introduction

 From a different perspective, the error coefficient of a code depends on the code construction.
 Polar codes are constructed by selecting good synthetic channels based on the reliability of the sub-channels in the polarized vector channel.
-Note that the vector channel obtained from combining independent channels recursively which results in polarized sub-channels.
-The bad synthetic channels are used for transmission of known values (usually 0).
-The mapping of information bits to good sub-channels are performed based on a rate profile.
-Good sub-channels are selected based on various methods for evaluation of sub-channels' reliability.
-In \cite{arikan}, a method based on the evolution of Bhattacharyya parameter was used and the evolved Bhattacharyya parameters through the channel combining process were the reliability metrics for binary erasure channels (BEC).
+Note that the vector channel is obtained from combining independent channels recursively, which results in polarized sub-channels.
+Bad synthetic channels are used for the transmission of known values (usually 0).
+The mapping of information bits to good sub-channels is performed based on a rate profile.
+Good sub-channels are selected based on various methods for the evaluation of sub-channels' reliability.
+In \cite{arikan}, a method based on the evolution of the Bhattacharyya parameters was used, and the Bhattacharyya parameters evolved through the channel combining process were the reliability metrics for binary erasure channels (BEC).
 This method does not provide an accurate reliability metric for low-reliability sub-channels under additive white Gaussian noise (AWGN) channels.
 Density evolution (DE) was proposed in \cite{mori} for a more accurate reliability evaluation.
 However, it suffers from excessive complexity.
-To reduce the complexity of DE, a method based on the upper bound and lower bound on the error probability of the sub-channels was proposed in \cite{tal2}.
-To further reduce the computational complexity of DE, Gaussian approximation (GA) to evolve the mean of log-likelihood ratios (LLRs) throughout the decoding process was proposed in \cite{trifonov} which was based on \cite{chung}.
-There are also SNR-independent low-complexity methods for the evaluation of reliability.
-In \cite{schurch}, a partial ordering of sub-channels based on their indices was proposed.
-A method for ordering all the sub-channels was suggested in \cite{he} based on binary expansion of the sub-channels indices.
-This method is known as polarization weight (PW) method.
+To reduce the complexity of DE, a method based on the upper bound and the lower bound on the error probability of the sub-channels was proposed in \cite{tal2}.
+To further reduce the computational complexity of DE, the Gaussian approximation (GA) to evolve the mean log-likelihood ratios (LLR) throughout the decoding process in \cite{trifonov} which was based on \cite{chung}.
+There are also SNR-independent low-complexity methods for reliability evaluation.
+In \cite{schurch}, a partial ordering of sub-channels was proposed based on their indices.
+A method for ordering all the sub-channels was suggested in \cite{he} based on the binary expansion of the sub-channels indices.
+This method is known as the polarization weight (PW) method.